anna-dor-plumsail/documents-docs/source/general/sla.rst

-Service Level Agreement
+Service level agreement
 =======================

-.. note:: For Actions running on "Whale" plan, we guarantee that the uptime will be 99% of the time.
+.. note:: For Plumsail Documents running on "Enterprise" plan, we guarantee that the uptime will be 99% of the time.

 Terms
 ~~~~~

-This Service Level Agreement for Plumsail Actions (this “SLA”) is a part of `Plumsail License Agreement <https://plumsail.com/license-agreement/>`_ (the “Agreement”).
-This SLA applies to the "Whale" plan of the Plumsail Actions listed herein (an “Actions”) but does not apply to the rest of pricing plans.
+This Service Level Agreement for Plumsail Documents (this “SLA”) is a part of `Plumsail License Agreement <https://plumsail.com/license-agreement/>`_ (the “Agreement”).
+This SLA applies to the "Enterprise" plan of the Plumsail Documents listed herein (an “Documents”) but does not apply to the rest of pricing plans.

-If we do not achieve and maintain the Service Levels for Actions as described in this SLA, then you may be eligible for a credit towards a portion of your monthly service fees.
+If we do not achieve and maintain the Service Levels for Documents as described in this SLA, then you may be eligible for a credit towards a portion of your monthly service fees.
 We will not change the terms of your SLA during your subscription period.
 If you renew the subscription, the current version of SLA will be applied at the time of renewal.

 *Error Code* means an indication that an operation has failed, such as an HTTP status code in the 5xx range.

-*Downtime* is the time during which the Actions is unavailable to be triggered within a given Actions subscription.
-Actions is considered unavailable for a given Actions subscription when calls to Actions return Error Codes 5xx or an Error Code 404.
+*Downtime* is the time during which the Documents is unavailable to be triggered within a given Documents subscription.
+Documents is considered unavailable for a given Documents subscription when calls to Documents return Error Codes 5xx or an Error Code 404.

 *Incident* means any event or events that result in Downtime.

 *SLA Credit* is the percentage of the Monthly Subscription Fees credited to you following Plumsail’s claim approval.

-*Monthly Subscription Fees* means the total fees paid by you for Actions that are applied to the month in which an SLA Credit is owed.
+*Monthly Subscription Fees* means the total fees paid by you for Documents that are applied to the month in which an SLA Credit is owed.

 In order for Plumsail to consider a claim, you must submit the claim to Plumsail customer support including all information necessary for Plumsail to verify the claim.
 It includes, but not restricted to: